lelandsion/lelandsion/README.md

 🌱 **Tech for Sustainability**

 As a Computer Science student, I’m passionate about leveraging technology to drive sustainable solutions.
 I believe that data analytics, software development, and IoT systems can play a pivotal role in optimizing energy use and reducing environmental impact.
-My goal is to develop innovative applications that promote sustainability, whether it’s through smart building systems, energy-efficient algorithms, or other tech-driven initiatives that create a positive environmental footprint.
+I am interested in applications that promote sustainability, whether it’s through smart building systems, energy-efficient algorithms, or other tech-driven initiatives that create a positive environmental footprint.

 🎮 **Passion Projects**